brantjones/portfolio/README.md

 # portfolio

-A portfolio of data science projects (in progress...)
+A portfolio of data science projects (in progress)...

 * [Supervised learning](student_major/analysis.ipynb)
   * features cross-validation with upsampling to handle an imbalanced dataset and a custom score function for model selection.